optakt/optakt.github.io/content/knowledge/glossary.md

 Immutability is present for all types of blockchains today.
 * Decentralization.
 This is one of the biggest advantages of the blockchain, being a decentralized system allows for the lack of a central authority to control the transactions.
 Every full node has a copy of the chain, which they can update with new information, and every SPV node can update their records requesting them from a full node.
-Decentralization at its fullnest is not present in permissioned and private blockchains today as described above.
+Decentralization at its fullest is not present in permissioned and private blockchains today as described above.
 Once a new block is created and inserted on the chain, the new block will have a link to the previous block, creating a chain.
 They all include the hash of the previous block except for the first one, which is called the genesis block and has a zero hash value.